 - A second option is to dissolve 1-3 tablespoons in every quart of brine.
 I like to juice celery stalks or cabbage for brine.
 But you can also mix the salt in water and use as brine.

 - Himalayan or sea salt are good options.

 Traditionally, lacto-fermented vegetables is prepared without a starter.
-This is called “wild fermentation” as it utilizes the microorganisms naturally present on raw vegetables (and in raw dairy).
+This is called “wild” or “spontaneous” fermentation as it utilises the microorganisms naturally present on raw vegetables (and in raw dairy).
 In such cases, much salt is often used to preserve the veggies and prevent harmful microorganisms to develop.
 Wild fermentation works well if you know what you are doing.
 However, it is safer to use a good starter culture when fermenting.

 Summary: Adding salt when fermenting vegetables promotes crunchiness, improves taste, and protects the veggies from unwanted microorganisms.
 Salt also helps preserve the product longer.
 Many starter cultures also work better when salt is added.